paawak/blog/code/mdb-demo/wildfly/external-activemq/module-deployment/mdb-activemq-module-demo-plain/README.md

 # About

 This demoes a simple web-application containing a Message Driven Bean deployed with Wildfly.
 It uses an externally running Apache ActiveMQ message broker.
+For details, refer to my blog: <http://palashray.com/mdb-hello-world-using-jee-cdi-on-wildfly-with-activemq-rar-deployed-as-a-module/>.

 # To post a message to the queue: